Recap / Superman The Animated Series S 3 E 2 Knight Time

 - Identity Impersonator: Superman filling in for Batman.

-- I'm Standing Right Here / Insult Friendly Fire: Robin momentarily forgets that Superman isn't human.
+- I'm Standing Right Here / Insult Friendly Fire: Robin momentarily forgets that Superman's technically an alien and not a human.

 - Jack Bauer Interrogation Technique: Superman is initially reluctant to use this on The Penguin, but with a little urging from Robin, he emulates Batman's manner of interrogation superbly.